Reviews written by registered user

 second tale involves a group of college friends who decide to play a

 prank on a prudish girl they know from school.
 The third has the woman

 telling her daughter about what happened shortly after she and the

 girl's father were married.

 The Vietnam segment is easily the best.
-It boasts a strong atmosphere and solid performances from it's four principle cast members (including Glenn Morshower of the cult comedy, "Drive-In").
+It boasts a thick atmosphere and solid performances from it's four principle cast members (including Glenn Morshower of the cult comedy, "Drive-In").
 It ends on an anticlimactic note, but is quite enjoyable otherwise.
 The second story starts off with a game of strip poker.
-That's pretty much the highlight, though the hottest of the girls isn't the one who gets naked.
-The séance prank the geniuses come up with is poorly thought out and wouldn't fool even the most naive of people.
+That's pretty much the highlight, though, go figure, the hottest of the girls isn't the one who gets naked.
+The séance prank these geniuses come up with is poorly thought out and wouldn't fool even the most naive of idiots.
 As expected, the gag goes wrong, but in a really lame way.
-Bad special effects and a ridiculous ghostly voice help to sink this segment.
+Bad special effects and a ridiculous ghostly voice further help to sink this segment.
 That said, the third bit is the weakest of the lot, as it tries it's hand at silly comedy.
-All of the jokes are incredibly obvious, and you'll see them coming a mile away.
+All of the jokes are incredibly obvious, so you'll see them coming a mile away.
 The finale is laughable, though not in the way intended.

 Direct-to-video sequel is actually more of a re-adaptation of Stephen